 Immunisation of children

-Children’s immunisation clinic is held on a Wednesday morning with one of our Practice Nurses and a Health Visitor.
-As the appropriate time for immunisation approaches a postcard is sent to the parent/guardian with details of date/time/nature of appointment.
+Children’s immunisation clinics are held on Mondays and Fridays in Barrhead Health & Care Centre (not in the practice) and as the appropriate time for immunisation approaches a postcard is sent to the parent/guardian with details of date/time/nature of appointment.

 Women on routine call will be prompted to attend for cervical screening once every three years from age 20 until they become ineligible for a clinical reason or reach the age of 61.Women on non-routine call will be prompted irrespective of age until they become ineligible for a cervical screening.

 Smear Clinics are available Tuesday afternoons by Fiona Wallace (Practice Nurse) Friday afternoons by Elaine Neilson (Practice Nurse) & Tuesday mornings by Janice Dickson, (Practice Nurse).

 All travel vaccines must be arranged at least 6 weeks prior to travel.

 Please complete our travel vaccination form and hand into reception at least 6 weeks before holiday departure date.
 The form can be found below.